trimstray/trimstray.github.io/index.md

 You can find the full source code of my project on [GitHub](https://github.com/trimstray).

-The postings on this site are my own and don't necessarily represent my employer’s positions, strategies or opinions.
+The postings on this domain are my own and don't necessarily represent my employer’s positions, strategies or opinions.

 ## Contact